dxy-katzchen/streamling_and_multi_calendar/README.md

 The process successfully process over 10,000 records per sync cycle, reduced up to 5 people's workload.

-This is the datshboard, with different colors indicating different reservation status:
+Here is the datshboard, with different colors indicating different reservation status:
 ![](https://p.ipic.vip/2jp8b0.png)
 They can also get the details of property by clicking property at left sidebar:
 ![](https://p.ipic.vip/1kc9u4.png)